doobidoo/browserfavorites/README.md

 # Obsidian Browser Favorites Plugin

-A plugin for [Obsidian](https://obsidian.md) that allows you to import your browser bookmarks into your vault as organized Markdown notes.
+A plugin for [Obsidian](https://obsidian.md) that allows you to import your browser bookmarks into your vault as organized Markdown notes, with advanced management features.

 ## Features

 - Import bookmarks from any browser's HTML bookmarks export
-- Automatically categorizes bookmarks into separate notes
+- Automatically categorizes bookmarks into separate notes with smart subcategories
 - Maintains clickable links with original titles
 - Customizable output folder location
-- Simple and intuitive user interface
+- Automatic deduplication of bookmarks
+- Bookmark accessibility checking
+- Smart tag extraction from titles and URLs
+- Metadata enrichment (descriptions and tags from websites)
+- Progress tracking for long operations
+- Selective file processing

 ## Installation